thenzler/local-chat-app-sqlite/README.md

 ```

 2. Open your browser and go to `http://localhost:3000`
+   - The application automatically uses the enhanced fixed frontend

-3. Upload documents through the interface and start chatting with your documents!
+3. Upload documents and start chatting!

+## Troubleshooting

+If you encounter issues with messages not displaying:

+1. Check the browser console (F12) for errors
+2. Use Alt+D to bring up the debug panel
+3. Click "Test Ollama" to check direct communication

 ## Document Management